 On the first attempt, the process was broadly successful but revealed a few issues that had to be resolved.
 On the second attempt, the process worked seamlessly; all statements going where they were supposed to without error.

-The project proved the robustness of the the Tin Can API (xAPI), showing that where the spec is followed correctly, systems will work together.
+The project proved the robustness of the the xAPI, showing that where the spec is followed correctly, systems will work together.
 It also illustrated the importance of testing products with other systems to highlight areas where interoperability requires a little more work.

 You can read about the project in more detail, including the results and lessons learned, in the whitepaper co-authored by the project collaborators.
 We’ve produced a screencast demonstrating the final system in action.
 You can also attend a webinar where we’ll discuss all of this in more detail!